styromaniac/YEAST/README.md

 Simple, code-readable yuzu early access installer/updater for SteamOS and other Linux distros.

-Instructions to Add YEAST to Steam
+Instructions after installing and adding YEAST to Steam:
 After installation...

 Change TARGET to: